Assessing causal effects in the presence of treatment switching through principal stratification: Connection to the noncompliance literature

 Our setting is related to randomized experiments with partial compliance \citep{JinRubin2008, MaRoyMarcus2011}.
-In particular, a monotonicity assumption holds by design, because no unit in the treatment group can switch to control.
-The switching status, $S_i(0)$, can be viewed as the level (time) of control received by unit $i$ if assigned to control, and \eqref{eq:dce}, \eqref{eq:pace} and \eqref{eq:pcdce_s} are causal effects on survival time for units who would comply with the assignment to the control arm for a specific amount of time, $s$, had they been assigned to the control arm.
-Similarly, the coarsened principal causal effects in \eqref{eq:ace_A}--\eqref{eq:cdce_A} can be interpreted as causal effects in specific compliance regions \citep{MaRoyMarcus2011}.
+In particular, a monotonicity assumption holds by design because no patient in the treatment group can switch to control.
+The switching status, $S_i(0)$, can be viewed as the level (time) of control received by patient $i$ if assigned to control, and (3), (4), and (5) in the main text are causal effects on survival time for patients who would comply with the assignment to the control arm for a specific amount of time, $s$, had they been assigned to the control arm.
+Similarly, the coarsened principal causal effects in (6)--(8) in the main text can be interpreted as causal effects in specific compliance regions \citep{MaRoyMarcus2011}.
 The principal causal effects are generally not identifiable with continuous intermediate variables.
 Flexible parametric \cite[e.g.,][]{JinRubin2008, JinRubin2009, MaRoyMarcus2011, ZiglerBelin:2012} and semi-parametric models \cite[e.g.,][]{Schwartz11, BartolucciGrilli2011, Kim_et_al_2017}, possibly coupled with structural assumptions, have been developed to face the identification and estimation issues.